 Play provides a means for energy to be put to use.
 It strengthens and refines small and large motor skills, and it builds stamina and strength.
 Sensory learning develops mostly through play.
 Play is significant to physical development in that without it the body could not grow and develop normally.

 Children possess a natural curiosity.
 They, explore, learn and make sense out of their environment by playing.
-Parents and educators alike can support this learning activity by ensuring age-appropriate toys, materials and environments are available to the child.
+Parents and educators alike can support this learning activity by ensuring age-appropriate toys, materials, and environments are available to children.

 Children learn to relate to one another, negotiate roles, share, and obey rules through play.
 They also learn how to belong to a group and how to be part of a team.
 A child obtains and retains friends through play.

 Play fulfills many needs including a sense of accomplishment, successfully giving and receiving attention, and the need for self-esteem.
-It helps them develop a strong sense of self, and is emotionally satisfying to them.
-They learn about fairness, and through pretending learn appropriate ways of expressing emotion such as anger, fear, frustration, stress and discover ways of dealing with these feelings.
+It helps them develop a strong sense of self and is emotionally satisfying.
+They learn about fairness, and through pretending, learn appropriate ways of expressing emotion such as anger, fear, frustration, stress, and discover ways of dealing with these feelings.

-So encourage your child’s play.
-Color pictures, make finger paintings, build buildings and imaginary cities with blocks, and built a tent in the middle of the living room and go camping!
-And as we all know, childhood is fleeting, so let them enjoy being a kid while they are one!
+So encourage your child’s play!
+Color pictures, make finger paintings, build buildings and imaginary cities with blocks, build a tent in the middle of the living room and go camping – the possibilities are endless!
+And as we all know, childhood is fleeting, so let your kids enjoy being kids!